Freelance-Websites/sharp-studio/src/content/brokers-and-realtors/services/showcase.md

   stillsEnabled: true
   stillsTitle: 3D Stills
   stillsText: With our still images you will be able to show any property with greater reality than even reality itself.
 We offer services tailored for your business.
-  stillsLinkText: <a href="https://wa.me/13054693227" target="_blank" rel="noopener noreferrer" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Contact us</a> and get a quote on hyper realistic visual solutions.
+  stillsLinkText: "[Contact us](https://wa.me/13054693227) and get a quote on hyper realistic visual solutions."
   stillsSlider:
     - image: /images/brokers-and-realtors/services/hi-q.jpg
       imageTwo: /images/brokers-and-realtors/services/super-hi-q.jpg